 Perhaps because they look like this.
 OK for kids, just havin’ fun.
 Not much more.

 “Change?
 Change?
 Who wants change, things are bad enough already !”
 So said Lord Salisbury.

-The biggest change that comes about, and by a country mile the one that matters most, when skiers first come on one my courses, is the change in belief about what may be possible.
+The biggest change that comes about, and the one that matters most, when skiers first come on one my courses, is the change they make in their belief about what may be possible.
 What may be possible for them!
 Continue reading →